A list of famous Europeans.

 Konrad Adenauer (1876-1967) Adenauer was West Germany’s first chancellor after the Second World War.
 He was keen to forge closer ties with the USA, France and the rest of Europe.
 He played a key role in the re-integration of Germany in European affairs, which became a critical backbone of the European community.

 Willy Brandt (1913-1992) German politician and statesman.
 Opposed to Hitler, he fled to Norway.
 After WWII he became Mayor of Berlin playing a vital role to defuse tensions during the Cold War stand-off with the Soviet Union.
-Became Chancellor of Germany in 1979, famous for his gesture of reconciliation to victims of Nazi Germany at Warsaw.
+Became Chancellor of Germany in 1979, made a famous gesture of reconciliation to victims of Nazi Germany at Warsaw.
 He sought rapprochement with the East and creating a stronger, united Europe.

 Walter Hallstein (1901 – 1982) German diplomat and statesman.
 He was one of the key architects of the European Coal and Steel Community – the forerunner of the EEC.
 He became the first President of the Commission of the European Economic Community from 1958-67.
 He was a keen federalist and worked towards the integration of Europe.